szhshp/JekyllTheme-ProjectGaia/README.md

 Then current post will show ahead of other posts.

 ## Extra

 I would be happy if you wanna exchange the blog link with me.

-Just feel free to leave a msg with ur link in comments box from   [     http://szhshp.org  ](http://szhshp.org) or [   https://szhielelp.github.io/JekyllTheme-ProjectGaia/    ](https://szhielelp.github.io/JekyllTheme-ProjectGaia/)
+Feel free to leave a msg with ur link in comment box at  [     http://szhshp.org  ](http://szhshp.org) or [   https://szhielelp.github.io/JekyllTheme-ProjectGaia/    ](https://szhielelp.github.io/JekyllTheme-ProjectGaia/)